angristan/awesome-stars/README.md

 - [ansible/ansible-for-rubyists](https://github.com/ansible/ansible-for-rubyists) - Ansible is written in Python, but you can write modules in any language.
 Here are some Ruby examples to get you started.
 - [github/linguist](https://github.com/github/linguist) - Language Savant.
 If your repository's language is being reported incorrectly, send us a pull request!
 - [elastic/ansible-elasticsearch](https://github.com/elastic/ansible-elasticsearch) - Ansible playbook for Elasticsearch
-- [dtan4/terraforming](https://github.com/dtan4/terraforming) - Export existing AWS resources to Terraform style (tf, tfstate)
+- [dtan4/terraforming](https://github.com/dtan4/terraforming) - Export existing AWS resources to Terraform style (tf, tfstate) / No longer actively maintained
 - [Homebrew/homebrew-cask-fonts](https://github.com/Homebrew/homebrew-cask-fonts) - 🖋 Casks of Ｆ🅾𝓝𝐓𝚂
 - [dblock/slack-moji](https://github.com/dblock/slack-moji) - You don't have enough emoji on Slack.
 - [jcs/rubywarden](https://github.com/jcs/rubywarden) - An unofficial, mostly Bitwarden-compatible API server written in Ruby (Sinatra and ActiveRecord)